postgrespro/pg_probackup/Documentation.md

 ##### Using pg_probackup in the Remote Backup Mode

 pg_probackup supports the remote backup mode that allows to perform backup and restore operations remotely via SSH.
-In this mode, the backup catalog is stored on a local system, while Postgres Pro instance to be backed up is located on a remote system.
+In this mode, the backup catalog is stored on a local system, while PostgreSQL instance to be backed up is located on a remote system.
 You must have pg_probackup installed on both systems.

 The typical workflow is as follows:

  - On your local system, configure pg_probackup as explained in the section called “Installation and Setup”.
-For the add-instance and set-config commands, make sure to specify remote backup options that point to the remote server with the Postgres Pro instance.
+For the add-instance and set-config commands, make sure to specify remote backup options that point to the remote server with the PostgreSQL instance.

 - If you would like to take archive backups, configure continuous WAL archiving on the remote system as explained in the section called “Setting up Archive Backups”.
 For the archive-push and archive-get commands, you must specify the remote backup options that point to your local system.